Learjet 75

 Key Features for GA Buyers

-- Cabin Comfort: Features a flat floor and a pocket door separating the cockpit/galley from the cabin—a rarity in light jets that significantly reduces cabin noise.
+- Cabin comfort.
+Flat-floor 9-seat cabin with a pocket door separating cockpit and galley from the cabin: a rarity in light jets that meaningfully reduces cabin noise.

 Trade-offs

-- Runway Performance: While improved over the 45XR, it still requires more runway than slower competitors like the Phenom 300, particularly in hot-and-high conditions.
+- Runway performance.
+Improved over the 45XR but still requires more runway than slower competitors like the Embraer Phenom 300, particularly in hot-and-high conditions.

-- Operating Costs: Higher fuel burn and maintenance costs compared to lighter competitors like the CJ4 or Phenom 300.
+- Operating costs.
+Higher fuel burn and maintenance reserves than lighter competitors like the Cessna Citation CJ4 or Phenom 300; production-end status (2021) means ongoing parts support depends on Honeywell and Bombardier aftermarket programs.

 Technical Specifications